andrej5elin/howto_fftw_apple_silicon/README.md

 # howto_fftw_apple_silicon

 These are instructions how to install fftw and pyfftw on apple silicon computers.
 Note that it is possible to install fftw with brew.
-It is also posible to pip install pyfftw.
+It is also possible to pip install pyfftw.
 But, if you want to get the best performance, fftw has to be compiled with SIMD instruction sets and, more importantly, using --enable-armv8-cntvct-el0 option, which the packages shipped with brew and pip are not (as of today - October 2025).

 Tested on **M1** (2020 Mac mini with 8-core CPU) and **M4 Pro** (2024 Macbook Pro with 14‑core CPU).